Caroline D'Amore

 Caroline D'Amore (born June 9, 1984) is an American businesswoman, DJ, actress, and fashion model.
-She is the founder and CEO of Pizza Girl, Inc. She and her family own D’Amores Pizza, founded by her father.
+She is the founder and CEO of Pizza Girl, Inc. She and her family own D'Amores Pizza, founded by her father.
+D'Amore was placed as a runner-up in Fox's competition series Gordon Ramsay's Food Stars (2023).

 She began her career as a fashion model, working for Diane von Fürstenberg, Heatherette, Agent Provocateur and Stella McCartney.
 She has since played small roles in Hollywood films and television series, held her own summer residency at the Hard Rock Hotel in Las Vegas and recorded a line of standalone singles with Republic Records.
-In 2021, she joined the cast of MTV's reality television series The Hills: New Beginnings.
+She appeared on the second season of MTV's reality television series The Hills: New Beginnings (2021).